 Return Fraud and Abuse Defined

 The first step in addressing the issue of return fraud is developing an understanding of its many iterations.
-David Speights of The Retail Equation (formerly The Return Exchange), a leading technology provider of fraud and abuse detection, offers the following three categories as primary return fraud and abuse definitions:
+David Speights of Appriss Retail (formerly The Retail Equation/Sysrepublic) offered the following three categories as primary return fraud and abuse definitions:

 Opportunistic Return Abuse.
 This type of return fraud and abuse activity takes advantage of consumer service-oriented return policies for personal gain, often on an opportunistic, unplanned basis.
-One example according to Speights is price arbitrage.
+One example is price arbitrage.

 “Suppose an item is purchased for $80 and the customer loses a receipt,” said Speights.
 “If they later return the merchandise without a receipt, the customer may receive $100 in store credit for their return if the merchandise was bought on sale.
 It is likely the customer will not point out this discrepancy.”
 In this case, the customer has committed fraud by taking advantage of the retailer’s mistake.